 The Trans-Andean railroad runs from Quito to Guayaquil.
 Taking the train for the whole route can be incredibly expensive.
 But, taking this segment is affordable and by far the most exciting part.

 The train line construction began in 1872 and was finished in 1905.
 It connected parts of the northern coast to the Andean region of Ibarra, Quito, and continued south to Cuenca.
-Now, some of these parts are no longer functioning, but the main route from Quito to Guayaquil was refurbished in 2007.
+Now, some of these parts are no longer functioning, but the main route from Quito to Guayaquil was renovated in 2007.

 The train is one of the most complex feats of engineering, as it descends 1,000 meters in just 12 km.
 In order to accomplish this, the train follows a zigzag path carved into the rock, slowly moving forwards and backward until it reaches the bottom.
 American engineers were brought to the country to solve the puzzle of how to cross this segment of the Andes.